JPalmerK/YAWN_functions/README.md

 ___
 ## To do (in no particular order)
 1) ~~Implement figure code with hybrid mili-decade structure and HDF5 data (this is the first priortiy actually, not immediately clear the best approach for doing this)~~
-2) Incorporate into SHINY app or similar to allow easy access for new/non-acousticians
+2) Incorporate into SHINY app or similar to allow easy access for new/non-acousticians- *Not happening.
+Too slow.
+Better establish csv file with suggested parameters.*
 3) ~~low users to load frequency response of hydropone/microphone system rather than single value~~ fx structure updated, simulated data there
 4) ~~Modularize write to HDF5 section~~
 5) ~~Match window options with NM version~~